s-oram/keypirinha-recent_items/README.md

 # Keypirinha Plugin: Recent Items

 This is a [Keypirinha](http://keypirinha.com) plugin called **Recent Items**.
-It adds the Windows recent items directory to the Keypirinha catalog.
+It adds the Windows recent items directory contents to the Keypirinha catalog.

 ## Install